emacsfodder/emacs-theme-vegetative/README.md

 ### Forked from Creamsody

-It's the excessively cyan fork of Creamsody, inspired by old green monochrome CRT Terminals.
+Inspired by old green monochrome CRT Terminals.